leohermansson/NBA-GOATS-Image-Classification/README.md

 Compare true vs. predicted results to evaluate model performance.

-Work with AI tools (mainly Claude) to assist with debugging and implementation.
+Work with AI tools (mainly Claude) to assist with debugging and implementation — while always verifying the AI-generated code before using it.

 ## Dataset